Limestone University: Academics

 In April 2025, the university's board of trustees decided that the university would close at the end of the spring semester due to ongoing financial challenges.
 A final fundraising effort was made prior to the decision which raised $2.143 million, but that was not sufficient.
+Afterwards, the school owed students almost $400,000 in tuition refunds, but the refunds were slow to materialize.

 Athletics

 Limestone played sports in the South Atlantic Conference (SAC).
 Limestone offered competitive opportunities at the NCAA Division II level for men in football, soccer, basketball, baseball, wrestling, lacrosse, golf, cross country, tennis, and track and field and for women in golf, volleyball, basketball, softball, tennis, soccer, cross country, lacrosse, cheerleading, track and field, acrobatics/tumbling, and field hockey.
 Limestone had an indoor Olympic-size pool for intramural and recreational use, along with a Physical Education facility containing classrooms, offices, locker rooms, Athletic Training Education facilities for the school's fully accredited Athletic Training program, a fitness center, and a wrestling practice facility.